Call

 Reformer Pilates improves core strength

-The core, or center, of the body, encompasses the trunk and all of its associated muscles.
-Critical to proper posture, stability, and movement, a weak core often creates chronic pain throughout the head, neck, back, and shoulders.
+The core, or center, of the body encompasses the trunk and all of its associated muscles.
+Critical to proper posture, stability, and movement, a weak core often leads to chronic pain in the head, neck, back, and shoulders.

 Pilates, however, can help.
 Studies conducted on postpartum womenolder adults, those who suffer from chronic back pain, and others have found that this system of exercise consistently results in stronger muscles and reduced core-related pain.